top of page

 Monovision / blended vision

 This method involves implanting two lenses with slightly different powers in each eye.
-The difference between the two eyes is not substantial, and adapting to this situation is usually quick.
-In one eye, typically the first operated eye, a lens is implanted to provide clear distance vision.
-In the other eye, a lens is implanted to provide good intermediate vision.
-This method improves spectacle independence for intermediate vision.
-It can offer some functional near vision (reading of short text messages, newspaper headlines, or price tags) while avoiding some of the optical side effects of multifocal lenses.
-The vision in the intermediate eye will not be as sharp for distance.
-Sometimes, dedicated driving glasses are required, particularly at night.
+The difference between the lenses is not substantial, and adapting to this setup is typically quick.
+In the first operated eye, a lens is implanted to provide clear distance vision.
+In the second eye, a lens is implanted to provide good intermediate vision.
+This approach enhances independence from glasses for intermediate vision and can offer functional near vision, such as reading short text messages, newspaper headlines, or price tags, while minimising some optical side effects associated with lenses designed for a full range of vision.
+However, vision in the eye that is set for intermediate sight may not be as sharp for distance viewing.
+As a result, dedicated driving glasses may be necessary, especially at night.

 • Facebook